wizcamp/wizcamp-realms-demo/session-guides/SESSION-05.md

 - **How does the return keyword work in JavaScript functions, and can you explain it with a non-tech example?**
 - **What is functional programming?**

----

-### 💬 Pro Tip:

-API integration is a core skill for modern developers.
-The pattern you learned today — fetch data, validate response, transform format, handle errors — applies to almost every external API you'll work with.
-Master this flow and you can integrate with any service on the internet!